johnandersen777/johnandersen777.github.io/content/about.md

 permalink = "/about/"
 +++

-If for whatever reason you want my resume (or phone number, but use signal!) [here it is](https://docs.google.com/document/d/1leBe8-j2r6Gd9rxPjqsVg60D8PR1MI4w4zts5XS7NVA/edit).
+If for whatever reason you want my resume [here it is](https://docs.google.com/document/d/1leBe8-j2r6Gd9rxPjqsVg60D8PR1MI4w4zts5XS7NVA/edit).

 Here is my [gpg public key][pub-key]
 `C818 9AE8 2170 FB95 BE26 712C CE2C 7260 9F5B A7A9`